-Foster Meaningful Relationships.
-Social interaction is a critical element to achieving happiness.
-Successful retirees have cultivated a network of friends who share their interest, family members who they can rely on, and professional advisors who can help guide them through life’s changes.
+Social interaction is a critical element in achieving happiness.
+Successful retirees have cultivated a network of friends who share their interests, family members they can rely on, and professional advisors who can help guide them through life’s changes.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email email@example.com.
+About the Author: Lee F. Hediger is a co-founding director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or firstname.lastname@example.org.

-Lee F. Hediger is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Lee F. Hediger is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.